Mastercard/fld-reference-app/README.md

     - ```mastercard.fld.client.ref.app.keystore.password``` -  Password of your Keystore.
 Default keystore password for sandbox project is ```keystorepassword```.
     - ```mastercard.fld.client.ref.app.encryption.file ```- Path to encryption key (.pem) file, just change the name as per the downloaded file in step 9, e.g. ```src/main/resources/<fileName>.pem```.
 	- ```mastercard.fld.client.ref.app.encryption.key``` - Copy the encryption key from "Sandbox/Production Keys" section on your project page
-11. Download the most recent yaml file, available [here](https://developer.mastercard.com/fld-fraud-submission/documentation/api-reference/) by clicking on the Open Specification link at the top of the page.
-12. Copy this file into your `src/main/resources` folder and rename it `swagger.yaml`.
-13. Run `mvn clean install` from the root of the project directory.
+11. Run `mvn clean install` from the root of the project directory.
-14. You should now be able to run all the provided API calls that are organized under `src/main/java/com/mastercard/fld/api`.
+12. You should now be able to run all the provided API calls that are organized under `src/main/java/com/mastercard/fld/api`.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------